IgorSoupDev/TTF2Atlas/INSTALL.md

 Otherwise follow the steps below:

 # Executing the script
-- Download the script file and save it in a directory of your choice.
+- Download the repository and save it in a directory of your choice.
-- Open a command prompt or terminal and navigate to the directory where the script is located.
+- Open a command prompt or terminal and navigate to the directory where the repo is located.
 - Run the script by executing the following command: `python ttf2png.py` or `python3 ttf2png.py` if the first one doesn't work
 - This should generate `arial.png` and `arial.h` in the example folder